Codecademy/docs/content/css/concepts/grids/grids.md

 ---
 Title: 'Grids'
-Description: 'CSS Grid is a two-dimensional grid-based layout system that uses rows, columns, and gaps to organize content on a web page.
-This system helps creating a responsive layout for web pages without having to use positioning, floats, or Flexbox.'
+Description: 'CSS Grid is a two-dimensional responsive layout system that uses rows, columns, and gaps to organize content on a web page.'
 Subjects:
   - 'Web Development'
   - 'Web Design'